 We can picture this source of healing, the central perfection, as being like the center of a wheel.
 As all things emanate from this central perfection they fall in larger concentric rings around this central wheel.
 The rings are the realms of existence; they are rings of greater and greater effability (the opposite of ineffability), greater concreteness, greater distinction.

-The first ring is the first realm in which there is any manifestation of distinction whatsoever: The realm of the logos, of cosmology. e.g. the 4 directions of the medicine wheel, the 5 elements, the 99 names of God.
+The first ring is the first realm in which there is any manifestation of distinction whatsoever: The realm of the logos, of cosmology. e.g. the four directions of the medicine wheel, the Five Elements, the 99 names of God.
 (Every system has a different number of primary qualities, primary distinctions, just as every system of music has a different number of notes as their octave cycle.)

 On this diagram, these lines emanating from the first circle are what I’d call lines of pure note.
 If we think of the source here in the center as being white light, these are the colors of the rainbow.
 It’s an important shift, from source to first manifestation: the manifestation of primary qualitative distinctions.
 Where the white light breaks into colors, where the soundless breaks into notes…

 The spokes are the first distinctions, and then these primary distinctions shine out through the realms of manifestations the Correspondences.
 The correspondences are how the first distinctions move through the different realms of application.
 There is the realm/ circle, of the heavenly directions, there’s the realm/ circle of the weather, there’s the realm/ circle of the colors, there’s the realm/ circle of flavor…